lucyhuo/Machine-Learning/README.md

 Build Machine Learning models in python (or R) and some notes about machine learning algorithms

 ### the scope of algorithms
-* Logistic Regression (l1, l2, elastic net regularization)
+* Logistic Regression (Regularized Logistic Regression.
+Use different metrics, such as precision, recall, f1 score, ROC and AUC to evaluate model performance)
-* Support Vector Machine
+* Support Vector Machine (SVM classifier and SVM regressor.
+Use linear kernel and Gaussian RBF kernel)
 * Decision Trees
 * Ensemble learning (voting classifier, bagging, boosting, stacking)
-* Dimensionality Reduction
+* Dimensionality Reduction (PCA, LDA, tSNE and other popular dimensionality reduction methods.
+Visulizations of reduction result.)
-* linear regression (in R)
+* linear regression (in R. EDA, Residual analysis, model validation, error diagnosis and remediation)

 ### Prerequisites
 make sure you have python3 installed on your machine.